 The music industry lost one of its most iconic artists when David Bowie passed away from liver cancer on January 10, 2016.
 Bowie’s death came as a surprise to music fans around the world, as he kept his diagnosis quiet.
 Which isn’t all that surprising when you consider the often-elusive nature of Bowie over the years.
-Here are 15 things you might not have known about David Bowie, on what would have been his 71st birthday.
+Here are some other things you might not have known about David Bowie, who was born on January 8, 1947.

 David Bowie was born in London on January 8, 1947 as David Robert Jones.
 But as he readied to embark on his musical career as a teen, there was a problem: Davy Jones, the lead singer of The Monkees, was already a known quantity in the music industry, and the aspiring artist was afraid they might be confused.
 So David Jones changed his name to David Bowie.

 In 1967, 14-year-old Sandra Dodd sent Bowie what would be his first fan letter from America, in which she asked him about his name.
 Bowie quipped: “In answer to your questions, my real name is David Jones and I don’t have to tell you why I changed it.
 ‘Nobody’s going to make a monkey out of you’ said my manager.”

 2. David Bowie’s first recorded song was found decades later tucked away in a bread box.